Peptide Fox

 Tirzepatide vs Semaglutide

-In non-diabetic obesity, tirzepatide produces 47% more weight loss than semaglutide (20.2% vs 13.7% in SURMOUNT-5) and substantially better fat-to-lean ratios (75:25 vs 60:40).
+In non-diabetic obesity, tirzepatide produces 47% more weight loss than semaglutide (20.2% vs 13.7% in the head-to-head)² and substantially better fat-to-lean ratios in matched DXA anchors (75:25 vs ~62:38).
 GI side effects are similar in nature but can differ in intensity.
-Tirzepatide also shows lower gallbladder risk (no significant biliary signal vs semaglutide's 2.6× cholelithiasis risk).
+Tirzepatide also shows a less prominent biliary signal than semaglutide in the current trial comparison set.

 In type 2 diabetes, tirzepatide still delivers more absolute fat loss and stronger HbA1c reductions, but the body-composition ratio advantage disappears — the incretin defect impairs the GIP signaling that drives fat-selective loss in non-diabetics.